whoiscadenyoung/Digit-Recognition-Project/README.md

 # Digit-Recognition-Project
 Implementing a naive Bayesian classifier in Haskell

+This project description is summarized from the course requirements.
+The project required handling images, implementing the classifier, improving accuracy through smoothing, and precomputing summaries of images for faster processing.

 ## Summary
 This project required me to implement a naive Bayesian classifier for a set of scanned handwritten digit images.
 The goal is to guess which digit a handwritten image is supposed to be.
 A set (corpus) of 5000 training images was provided.
-Here is a summary of the project description as taken from the class project description:
 * Instances are 28x28 black and white images.
 * Labels are the digits 0 through 9.
 * Since images are 28x28, there are 784 different pixels.